dan-v/rattlesnakeos-stack/README.md

 * Support for Google Pixel XL
 * End to end setup of build environment for RattlesnakeOS in AWS
 * OTA updates through built in updater app - no need to manually flash your device on each new release
-* Scheduled Lambda function looks for new releases to build on a daily basis
 * Costs a few dollars a month to run (EC2 spot instance and S3 storage costs)

 ## Installation